-If you get to that goal, you will be rewarded with bonus points.
+If you get to that goal, you will earn points or gift cards.

-You gamers would love this, the variety of games presented on SB is mind-boggling, and that includes flash games as well.
-But the most important thing is that you earn points as you play.
+You gamers would love this, the variety of games presented on SB is mind-boggling, and that includes playing games in flash as well.
+But the most important thing is that you learn ways to earn points as you play.

 - Referral Program:

 I think SB probably has one of the best referral programs in the market.